-So how would we adhere our birthdays to equiluxes or solstices?
+Now we might also ponder on how would we adhere our birthdays to equiluxes or solstices?
 The days could be counted from the celestial events onwards, and also from which hemisphere the celestial event is.
 One does never have to alter the date of birth one was born though!
 If one has a birthday at the end of a season that is occasionally out of time in the following years, one might want to connect with the latest day of the particular season one was born in.
 Just as we now have with the last day of the leap month of February.
 It might take some time to get accustomed to more of these days though!

 THE NUMBERING OF THE YEARS